 If you're working on a recipe that doesn't include any baking powder or baking soda, ice cream or pudding, for example, Dutch-process and unsweetened cocoa powder are much more interchangeable.
 Use an equal amount of unsweetened cocoa in place of the Dutch-process, and you'll find that your dish isn't quite as dark in color or as rich as intended, but still quite delicious.

-Where Can I Find Dutch-Process Cocoa Powder?
+Where to Find Dutch-Process Cocoa Powder

 If you shop in a well-stocked grocery store, you should be able to find it tucked alongside the unsweetened cocoa powder.